Linaro/website/_posts/current/blog/2020-11-30-linaro-engineering-highlights-november-2020.md

 ## [Setting Up the ARM32 Architecture, part 1](https://people.kernel.org/linusw/setting-up-the-arm32-architecture-part-1)

-“After we have considered [how the ARM32 kernel uncompressed](https://people.kernel.org/linusw/how-the-arm32-linux-kernel-decompresses) and [the early start-up when the kernel jumps from executing in physical memory to executing in virtual memory](https://people.kernel.org/linusw/how-the-arm32-kernel-starts) we now want to see what happens next all the way until the kernel sets up the proper page tables and starts executing from properly paged virtual memory.
+“After we have considered [how the ARM32 kernel uncompressed](https://people.kernel.org/linusw/how-the-arm32-linux-kernel-decompresses) and [the early start-up when the kernel jumps from executing in physical memory to executing in virtual memory](https://people.kernel.org/linusw/how-the-arm32-kernel-starts) we now want to see what happens next, all the way until the kernel sets up the proper page tables and starts executing from properly paged virtual memory.

-To provide a specific piece of the story that does not fit into this linear explanation of things, i have also posted a separate article on [how the ARM32 page tables work](https://people.kernel.org/linusw/arm32-page-tables).
+To provide a specific piece of the story that does not fit into this linear explanation of things, I have also posted a separate article on [how the ARM32 page tables work](https://people.kernel.org/linusw/arm32-page-tables).
 This will be referenced in the text where you might need to recapture that part.

 ## [Setting Up the ARM32 Architecture, part 2](https://people.kernel.org/linusw/setting-up-the-arm32-architecture-part-2)